erfanghorbanee/picoCTF-2024/General Skills/dont-you-love-banners/solution.md

 cat: flag.txt: Permission denied
 ```

-As you can see, we need root access to open the file. but worry not! there is another way to get to the flag without root privilage!
+As you can see, we need root access to open the file. but worry not! there is another way to get to the flag without root privilege!

 look back at the hints:
 > Do you know about symlinks?

-it seems the challenge is suggesting you to create a symbolic link (symlink) to flag.txt that you can access without root privileges.
+it seems the challenge is suggesting you create a symbolic link (symlink) to flag.txt that you can access without root privileges.

 but where should we link it to? the challenge suggests that we need to abuse the banner somehow. so let's give it a try.